ngandrass/moodle-quiz_archiver/README.md

 click the _Show details_ button for the desired archive job, and click the _Sign archive now_ button.

+#### Validating an archive and its signature

+To validate an archive and its signature, install `openssl` and follow these
+steps:

+1. Obtain the certificate files from your TSP authority (`.crt` and `.pem`)
+2. Navigate to the quiz archiver overview page and click the _Show details_ button for the desired archive job
+3. Download the archive and both TSP signature files (`.tsq` and `.tsr`)
+4. Inspect TSP response to see time stamp and signed hash value
+   1. Execute: `openssl ts -reply -in <archive>.tsr -text`
+5. Verify the quiz archive against the TSP response.
+This process confirms that the archive was signed by the TSP authority and that the archive was not modified after signing, i.e., the hash values of the file matches the TSP response.
+   1. Execute: `openssl ts -verify -in <archive>.tsr -data <archive>.tar.gz -CAfile <tsa>.pem -untrusted <tsa>.crt`
+   2. Verify that the output is `Verification: OK` \
+      Errors are indicated by `Verification: FAILED`
+6. (Optional) Verify that TSP request and TSP response match
+   1. Execute: `openssl ts -verify -in <archive>.tsr -queryfile <archive>.tsq -CAfile <tsa>.pem -untrusted <tsa>.crt`
+   2. Verify that the output is `Verification: OK` \
+      Errors are indicated by `Verification: FAILED`

 -----

 ## Screenshots